wp-plugins/content-glass-button/Readme.txt

 4. Click on the Install button in the CG Button plugin box.
 5. Click "Ok" in th popup.
 6. Click "Active plugin" link.
-7. Go into the CG Button Settings and enter your APP Id.
-If you don't have one then you can register at the [registration](http://developers.contentglass.com/user/register) page.

 Method 2: